masonphung/masonphung/README.md

 ### G'day 👋

-A Data enthusiast with an engineering and marketing background
+Data enthusiast with an engineering and marketing background

 ## Education
 - <a href="https://www.mq.edu.au" target="_blank">Macquarie University</a> | Msc.
 Data Science